Welcome to Excel Easy

 7 Loop: Looping is one of the most powerful programming techniques.
 A loop in Excel VBA enables you to loop through a range of cells with just a few codes lines.

-8 Macro Errors: This chapter teaches you how to deal with macro errors in Excel.
+8 Macro Errors: This chapter teaches you how to fix macro errors in Excel.

 9 String Manipulation: In this chapter, you'll find the most important functions to manipulate strings in Excel VBA.